radgrad/radgrad/gitbook/developerguide/gitbook.md

 Serving book on http://localhost:4000
 ```

 To create the API chapter, run `meteor npm run jsdoc`.
 This generates JSDocs and places them in the api/jdocs subdirectory.
+Note that we do not have any mechanism at present to auto-publish updated JSDocs upon each commit.
+Instead, this command must be run manually in the master branch in order for the JSDocs to be updated.

-Currently I've set up a webhook to auto-publish the GitBook at [https://philipmjohnson.gitbooks.io/radgrad-manual/content/](https://philipmjohnson.gitbooks.io/radgrad-manual/content/) upon each commit.
-I've requested that gitbook create a (free) RadGrad organization for us but am awaiting their reply.
+Currently I've set up a webhook to auto-publish the GitBook at [https://radgrad.gitbooks.io/radgrad-manual/content/](https://radgrad.gitbooks.io/radgrad-manual/content/) upon each commit to the master branch.